datahubio/docs/DataHub Cloud/Configuring Your Site.md

   ```

 ### **`author`**

 - **Description**: Contains information about the author of the site.
-If set, will include "Created by {author.name}" in the footer.
+If set, will include "Created by {"{author.name}"}" in the footer.
 - **Fields**:
   - `name`: The author’s name.
   - `url`: A link to the author’s personal page or profile. 🚧